-Dead batteries in a digital safe can be a nuisance, but you’ll have to remember they’re usually nothing more than that.
+While there could be several reasons that you can no longer access your safe, dead batteries in a digital safe can especially be a nuisance, but you’ll have to remember they’re usually nothing more than that.
 To avoid any damage—especially if there is none—you’re better off leaving the work to a professional lock changing services like Allied Lock and Door Service Co.
 However, there are still a few steps you can take before ringing us up.

 - Don’t panic